osaetinevbuoma/ames_housing_prices/README.md

 made available by [Kaggle](https://www.kaggle.com/c/house-prices-advanced-regression-techniques).

 # Files #
-- `ames_prediction.ipynb`: First approach to building a prediction model using a combination of `RandomizedSearchCV` and `GridSearchCV`.
+- `ames_prediction.ipynb`: Building a prediction model using a combination of `RandomizedSearchCV` and `GridSearchCV`.
-- `ames_prediction_v2.ipynb`: Second approach to building a prediction model using `GridSearchCV`.
+- `ames_prediction_test.ipynb`: Testing the model on the test dataset.
 - `dataset/train.csv`: Training dataset.
 -  `dataset/test.csv`: Test dataset using by the final model.